For Bobby Ina, there’s nothing like seeing a smile brighten a child’s face.

 I truly believe it’s the most innocent thing on the planet,” said Bobby, managing director of Metropolis Consulting LLC.

-This simple expression inspired the 37-year-old to create the Robert J. Ina Joyful Smiles Endowment at Akron Children’s Hospital with a gift of life insurance.
-Bobby purchased a new life insurance policy and named the Akron Children’s Hospital Foundation as the owner and beneficiary.
+This simple expression inspired the 37-year-old to create the Robert J. Ina Joyful Smiles Endowment at Akron Children’s with a gift of life insurance.
+Bobby purchased a new life insurance policy and named the Akron Children’s Foundation as the owner and beneficiary.
 He pays the annual premiums to our hospital and receives a charitable tax deduction.

 At a younger age, Bobby shows it’s possible for anyone to make a difference through a planned gift.